steveclarke/mcp-superthread-plus/docs/api-coverage.md

 # API Coverage

-Complete list of all 66 planned tools, their SuperThread API endpoints, and implementation status.
+Complete list of all 66 planned tools, their Superthread API endpoints, and implementation status.

 ## Development Approach